 - Winners will be given a RMB Special Recognition Award plaque, an all-weather, 3X5 banner for display, and their school’s/district’s name will be permanently displayed on a perpetual plaque in the lobby of the Texas Department of State Health Services, Bernstein Building.

 Click on the following categories to access an application and learn about the programs of previous award winners:

-2013 Award Presentations and Timeline
+2014 Award Presentations and Timeline - Note new, adjusted timeline.

 The following guiding principles form the basis from which the program is developed, promoted and implemented each year:

 Promoting positive health behaviors in children to minimize the impact of chronic health conditions in adults.